A new K–12 model for the AI age

 A day at Whetstone

 Two silent hours of AI-tutored, mastery-based academics.
+Phones in the box.
 Each child at their own edge.

 No homework.
 The evening belongs to family, rest, and being a kid.